DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 - Emergency access (break-glass) accounts must remain excluded from all CA policies to prevent lockout.
 - Daily admin accounts should NOT be excluded from CA policies — BG accounts serve as the safety net.
 - "Require authentication strength" and "Require multifactor authentication" in CA Grant controls are NOT interchangeable — the authentication strength framework can behave differently even when set to "Multifactor authentication" level.
-- Phishing-resistant MFA (passkeys) via Microsoft Authenticator requires Bluetooth between desktop and phone for cross-device authentication.
+- Phishing-resistant MFA (passkeys) via Microsoft Authenticator requires Bluetooth between the desktop and phone for cross-device authentication.
 - Identity Secure Score evaluates risk-based policies through the deprecated legacy Identity Protection blade, not through Conditional Access.
 The legacy blade is read-only (retiring October 2026) — making those Score points permanently unachievable.
-Known bug since 2022.
-- Break-glass accounts without MFA is correct security design, but Score penalizes it.
+- Break-glass accounts without MFA is correct security design, but Score penalises it.
 Document the deliberate exception rather than "fixing" a gap that isn't one.
 - Bulk phone assignment via Graph API does not satisfy Score's MFA registration check — users must complete interactive registration themselves.
 - SSPR configured for a pilot group gives 0 Score points.
 Only "All users" counts.
 - Always investigate what Score actually checks before chasing the number.
-A low score with documented rationale demonstrates more expertise than a high score without context.
+A low score with a documented rationale demonstrates more expertise than a high score without context.

 ## Evidence